Variational LOCC-assisted quantum circuits for long-range entangled states

-With LOCC-VQE, it is possible to prepare long-range entangled states with a low circuit depth.
-Such low depths appear promising for avoiding barren plateaus.
-However, we still need to be cautious about how the additional LOCC components impact trainability.
-Here, we establish the following conditions under which gradients are non-vanishing, thereby ensuring trainability.
+\textit{Conditions for nonvanishing gradients.}--- With LOCC-VQE, preparing long-range entangled states with a low circuit depth is possible.
+Such low depths appear promising for avoiding barren plateaus \cite{mcclean_barren_2018, wang_noise-induced_2021}.
+However, we still have to be cautious about how the additional LOCC components impact trainability.
+Here, we establish the following conditions under which gradients are nonvanishing, thereby ensuring trainability.
+The formal version and proof details are available in Appendix~\ref{appendix:absence of BP}.

-\begin{theorem}[Conditions for non-vanishing gradients] The following conditions can ensure the gradients do not vanish as the number of qubits scales in variational LOCC-assisted circuits: \begin{enumerate} \item[$\mathbf{\mathcal{A}1}.$] Hamiltonian is local.---The observable $\hat{H}$ is the sum of terms whose support has a constant size. \item[$\mathbf{\mathcal{A}2}.$] The circuit depth is constant. \item[$\mathbf{\mathcal{A}3}.$] The gradient of the function $g$ will not exponentially decay as the size of its input increases. \item[$\mathbf{\mathcal{A}4}.$] Each LOCC protocol parameter $\gamma_j$ controls a constant number of quantum gates.---The function $g$ has a constant support regarding each $\gamma_j$. \item[$\mathbf{\mathcal{A}5}.$] Each quantum gate parameter $\theta$ is controlled by a constant number of mid-circuit measurement results. \end{enumerate} \end{theorem}
+\begin{theorem}[informal] The following conditions can ensure the gradients will not vanish as the number of qubits scales in variational LOCC-assisted circuits: \begin{enumerate} \item[$\mathbf{\mathcal{A}1}.$] Hamiltonian is local.---The observable $\hat{H}$ is the sum of terms whose support has a constant size. \item[$\mathbf{\mathcal{A}2}.$] The circuit depth is constant. \item[$\mathbf{\mathcal{A}3}.$] The gradient of the function $g$ will not exponentially decay as the size of its input increases. \item[$\mathbf{\mathcal{A}4}.$] Each LOCC protocol parameter $\gamma_j$ controls a constant number of quantum gates.
+The function $g$ has a constant support regarding each $\gamma_j$. \item[$\mathbf{\mathcal{A}5}.$] Each quantum gate parameter $\theta$ is controlled by a constant number of midcircuit measurement results. \end{enumerate} \end{theorem}

-\textit{Proof sketch---} The gradient of a LOCC parameter in Eq.~\eqref{eq:grad} is the inner product of two vectorized high-dimensional matrices, $\mathbf{G}^{Q_k}$ and $\mathbf{G}^{C_k}$.
+\begin{proof}[Proof sketch] The gradient of a LOCC parameter in Eq.~\eqref{eq:grad} is the inner product of two vectorized high-dimensional matrices, $\mathbf{G}^{Q_k}$ and $\mathbf{G}^{C_k}$.
 We first need to ensure these two matrices do not vanish individually.
 For $\mathbf{G}^{Q_k}$ not to vanish, we acquire conditions $\mathbf{\mathcal{A}1}$ and $\mathbf{\mathcal{A}2}$.
 These conditions can be understood from the perspective of an information propagation light cone, where information can only spread linearly in a geometrically local unitary circuit.
 Note that these conditions are also necessary to prevent the quantum gradient from vanishing exponentially in a unitary variational circuit, which is a special case of LOCC-assisted circuits.
 Similarly, we introduce condition $\mathbf{\mathcal{A}3}$ to prevent the vanishing of classical gradients $\mathbf{G}^{C_k}$.